Azure/azure-resource-provider-sdk/docs/publisher-portal.md

 * **Plan Identifier** is the display name of your Add-on e.g. Free, Nano, Micro, Mega.
 Free plans are required to be called Free. **Plan names should not exceed 50 characters.**

 ##Publish Your Add-on To Preview
-Once you have filled out all the information for you Add-on in the Publisher Portal AND developed your Resource Provider, you can Publish your Add-on to Preview in order to test the functionality of your Add-on in a test version of the Windows Azure Store.
+Once you have filled out all the information for you Add-on in the Publisher Portal AND developed your Resource Provider, you can Publish your Add-on to Preview in order to test the functionality of your Add-on in a test version of the Azure Store.
 Select your Add-on in the Publisher Portal and go to the _Publish_ section and select _Preview_ at the bottom.
 This will publish your Add-on to our staging environment for further testing.
-For access to the Windows Azure Store test enviroment, contact the Microsoft PM helping you onboard into the Windows Azure Store.
+For access to the Azure Store test enviroment, contact the Microsoft PM helping you onboard into the Azure Store.

 ![overview](https://raw.github.com/WindowsAzure/azure-resource-provider-sdk/master/docs/images/publisher-portal-publish.png)

 ##Publish Your Add-on To Production
-Once you have tested your Add-on in the test environment, resolved all issues and are ready for your Add-on to be availble in the live Windows Azure Store, you will Publish to Production.
+Once you have tested your Add-on in the test environment, resolved all issues and are ready for your Add-on to be availble in the live Azure Store, you will Publish to Production.
 Select your Add-on in the Publisher Portal and go to the _Publish_ section and select _Publish_ at the bottom.  **This action does not automatically publish your Add-on to the live Store**, but rather it puts your Add-on into a queue to be approved for release in the live Store.
 After you select the _Publish_ action, notify your Microsoft PM that your Add-on is published and waiting approval.
 Approvals take 1-2 days.